xcart/xcart-docs/_pages/devs_en/how-to_articles/how-to-change-rotation-banner-sizes.md

 title: How to change rotation banner sizes
 order: 100
 published: true
-version: X-Cart 5.4.0.x and later
+version: X-Cart 5.3.x and earlier
 ---
 X-Cart 5 is configured so that the height of the banner block is proportionally adapted to the size of the browser window.
 For example, you can see this happening on our [demo X-Cart website](https://demostore.x-cart.com/ "How to change rotation banner sizes"):